PaulChristophel/docker-postgresql/README.md

 ```

 Preview catalogs have names ending in `-preview` and should be treated as
 preproduction images.
+Select the matching `-untrusted` catalog only when the
+cluster requires Perl, Python, or Tcl untrusted procedural languages.

 ## Building locally

 The Dockerfiles accept the same build arguments used by the release workflow.
+Their defaults currently build PostgreSQL 18.4 with pg_cron 1.6.7, pgvector
-For a quick build using a Dockerfile's current PostgreSQL defaults:
+0.8.6, and pgAudit 18.0.
+For a local Photon build using those defaults:

 ```sh
 /opt/homebrew/bin/podman build \